 All our Sheepskin Products can be machine washed and tumble dried at low temperatures.
 Maximum temperature 30 degrees.

 When dry, brush off the worst of the mud/sweat/dirt with our lambskin brush.
+Dirt falls away and the brush fluffs up the sheepskin.
 This will cut down the frequency of washing.

-When you do need to wash; machine wash at max 30 degrees, using our C7 sheepskin detergent to preserve the oils in the hide (ordinary washing detergent will dry out the sheepskin over time)
+When you do need to wash; machine wash at max 30 degrees, using our C7 sheepskin detergent to preserve the oils in the hide, keeping it supple.
+The detergent also coats the fibres protecting and strengthening them (ordinary washing detergent will dry out the leather)